Lost and found charge in quantum batteries

 Coming back to the charge retrieval of a quantum battery under the weak assistance from the environment, we can obtain the following upper-bound in terms of the amount of entanglement generated between the battery and the reference. \begin{theorem} For any quantum battery \(\rho_s\) and any nontrivial thermal operation \(\Lambda_{\beta}\),

 where, \(\sigma_{sR}=\Tr_b(\sigma_{sbR})\).
+Moreover, the above inequality saturates whenever \(\rho_s\) is pure. \end{theorem} The proof is deferred to Appendix \ref{pt1}.
+One could also consider an alternative instance of weak assistance, where instead of the interacting thermal particle, only the reference quantum system is allowed access.
+In Appendix \ref{pt1}, we have shown that a similar bound can also be derived for the retrieved charge \(W_{ref}(\rho_s,\Lambda_{\beta})\) in such a scenario.
+Note that the characterization of the reference-aided charge retrieval also corresponds to an operational instance, rather than a mere mathematical artifact.
+For instance, consider a situation where Alice and Bob shares a pure entangled \(\ket{\phi^+_{\beta}}_{AB}\) state with local thermal marginals as \(\sigma_A=\sigma_B=\tau_{\beta}\).
+Additionally, Bob possesses a QB with state \(\rho_s\), which inevitably interacts with \(\tau_{\beta}\) resulting in a charge leakage.
+Now, at a later time Alice could assist Bob to retrieve the lost charge back by performing suitable measurement in her local constituent and communicating the outcome.

-Moreover, the above inequality saturates whenever \(\rho_s\) is pure. \end{theorem} The proof is deferred to \textit{Appendix} \ref{pt1}.
-Next, we consider the charge retrieval of the QB, under strong assistance.Note that Proposition \ref{p2} identifies an upper-bound for it.
+Nevertheless, we now consider the charge retrieval of the QB, under strong assistance.
+Note that Proposition \ref{p1} identifies an upper-bound for it.
 However, is this bound indeed achievable?
-In the following we will answer this question conclusively, the proof of which is detailed in \textit{Appendix} \ref{pt2}. \begin{theorem} For any pure quantum battery \(\ket{\psi}_s\) and any nontrivial thermal operation \(\Lambda_{\beta}\),
+In the following we will answer this question conclusively, the proof of which is detailed in Appendix \ref{pt2}. \begin{theorem} For any pure quantum battery \(\ket{\psi}_s\) and any nontrivial thermal operation \(\Lambda_{\beta}\),

 where, \(\sigma_s=\Lambda_{\beta}(\ketbra{\psi}{\psi}_s)\). \end{theorem} Theorem \ref{t1} and \ref{t2} depict a sharp difference between the amounts of strong and weakly restored charge in the quantum battery, which arguably costs the amount of the inaccessible entanglement generated between the reference system and QB.
 More precisely, during the thermal operation,the joint state of the system, bath and reference becomes a pure entangled state, when the initial state of QB is pure.
 Under weak assistance only a part (the bath qudit) of the pure entangled state can be accessed,thereby restricting the optimal retrieval of charge.But in the strong assistance scenario,the access to the complete pure state lifts this bound and reaches to its the optimal value i.e. the total energy of the system.Similarly, for the initially mixed state QB,the joint system-bath-reference state is a mixed entangled state and can be purified with an additional reference system (\(R'\)).
 This renders the sub-optimality of both \(W_{weak}(\rho_s,\Lambda_{\beta})\) and \(W_{strong}(\rho_s,\Lambda_{\beta})\) for mixed QB.
 At this end, we can conclude \begin{corollary} For any arbitrary quantum battery \(\rho_s\) and any arbitrary thermal operation \(\Lambda_{\beta}\), the difference between the charge retrieval under strong and weak assistance